Edgar-Donk/edgar-donk.github.io/README.md

 ## 04 Image - First Steps

-Tkinter and ttk can work with gif, pgm or ppm images using PhotoImage or xbm images if we use BitmapImage modules loaded from tkinter.
-If your version of tkinter is 8.6 or higher then you can work with png files direct.
+Tkinter and ttk can work with gif, pgm or ppm images using PhotoImage or xbm images if we use BitmapImage modules, loaded from tkinter.
+If your version of tkinter is 8.6 or higher then you can work with png files directly.
 Some widgets have a property called image (check out if it is shown on Tkinter 8.5 reference: a GUI for Python) so once the image is initiated we can load it directly onto the widget.
 All the images I will be working with will be found in the directory "images". and the programs will be run assuming that the images can be found in this position created as sub-directory of the directory where the programs run